alamshafil/auto-shorts/docs/docs/installation/install-cli.md

   --jsonFile path             The JSON file to use for video generation.
                               Overrides AI.
   -h, --help                  Print this usage guide.

+TTS Options

+  --ttsMaleVoice voice     TTS male voice to use.
+If applicable.
+  --ttsFemaleVoice voice   TTS female voice to use If applicable.
+  --ttsVoiceModel model    TTS voice model to use.
+If applicable.

 Image Options